Deep Neural Networks and Tabular Data: A Survey: Explanation Mechanisms for Deep Learning with Tabular Data

 For a more fine-grained overview over the literature on counterfactual explanations we refer the interested reader to the most recent surveys \citep{karimi2020survey,verma2020counterfactual}.
-Finally, \citet{pawelczyk2021carla} have implemented an open-source python library which provides support for many of the aforementioned counterfactual explanation models.
+Finally, Pawelczyk et al. \cite{pawelczyk2021carla} have implemented an open-source python library which provides support for many of the aforementioned counterfactual explanation models.